top of page

 Best for: Kids, Teens, Families, Young Adults Works with: In-person, individual sessions, groups

-Feelings Jenga is perhaps one of the most popular games for teaching feelings to kids, teens, and families.
-It’s played with a traditional (or generic) Jenga set.
-You can create your own Jenga prompts, or purchase pre-made prompts or stickers.
+Feelings Tumbling Blocks is perhaps one of the most popular games for teaching feelings to kids, teens, and families.
+It’s played with a traditional (or generic) tumbling blocks set.
+You can create your own tumbling game prompts, or purchase pre-made prompts or stickers.

 Prompts